 The Company is assumed to pay the Management Fee for the day-to-day management of the Community.
-The Management Fee is assumed to be based on 5.0 percent of Independent Living Units revenue and 6.0 percent of Assisted Living Units and Skilled Nursing Beds revenue.
+The Management Fee is assumed to be based on 5.0 percent of the revenue derived from the Independent Living Units revenue and 6.0 percent of the revenue derived from the Healthcare Center.